 Initial Needs Assessment identified the technical support needs of tribal air quality programs nationwide and aided in helping develop services that better meet tribal air program needs.
 A priority of the assessment was to determine if a need for air quality filter weighing services still existed.
 The results of the survey clearly showed a demand for a variety of reasons.
 From this, the SC produced a filter weighing service concept paper providing guidance on how the TAMS Center will implement the service as well as a guidance document on how the steps needed to set this service in motion.

-Recently, a letter was sent to participating tribes that there 3 year period is coming to an end and will need to seek funding elsewhere to continue filter weighing services.
+Recently, a letter was sent to participating tribes that their 3 year period is coming to an end and will need to seek funding elsewhere to continue filter weighing services.
 But this is a great opportunity to get additional tribes utilizing the service as the Concept Paper indicates.

 The 2012 needs assessment also identified types of support needed to implement IAQ.
 The SC with EPA partnership developed the IAQ Implementation Plan which highlighted the current status and future need of IAQ which included: equipment, training, professional assistance and IAQ resources.
 Radon was also explicitly highlighted in the IAQ Implementation Plan.
 Staffing was also highlighted in the plan.
 Several SC members have participated in the NTAA IAQ Workgroup, and the NTAA IAQ Workgroup has indicated that they appreciate the partnership.

-The TAMS SC survey EPA Regions to compile a list of air quality monitors being used by the Tribes.
+The TAMS SC surveyed EPA Regions to compile a list of air quality monitors being used by the Tribes.
 The report, “Summary of Tribal Air Quality Monitors by EPA Region,” clearly showed the aging equipment being used by the tribes.
 The plan is to reach out to the regions every two years and provide an updated “Summary”.
 Hopefully with each iteration, we can paint a more accurate picture of the monitors tribes are utilizing to assess air quality.
 This summary was reported at the 2015 NTF and was circulated to the Regions and HQs.

 The TAMS SC also saw the need to develop a monitor spare parts coordination services as the “Summary of Tribal Air Quality Monitors by EPA Region” clearly showed the aging equipment being used by the tribes.
 It was indicated that approximately 60% of the equipment is aging.
 Many tribal monitors are no longer supported by the manufacturer, making obtaining replacement parts problematic.
 This service is very close to becoming active.